Definition of Product Evolution

 1. What is product evolution?

-Product evolution refers to the process of improving, modifying, and updating a product to keep up with market demands, new technologies, and customer needs.
-It involves the development and implementation of innovative features and enhancements over time to maintain a competitive edge and better serve customers.
+Product evolution refers to improving, modifying, and updating a product to meet market demands, new technologies, and customer needs.
+It involves developing and implementing innovative features and enhancements over time to maintain a competitive edge and better serve customers.

 2. Why is product evolution important?